FredHutch/glam-browser/README.md

 * `SINGULARITYENV_HDF5_FP`: Sets the path to the geneshot results HDF5 of interest
 * `--bind $PWD:/share`: Mounts the local directory as `/share` inside the container
 * `quay.io/fhcrc-microbiome/glam:latest`: Docker container to be run from Singularity.
 Replace `latest` with any tag of interest if you want to run a specific version of GLAM.

+Once GLAM has started, you will be able to access it from a web browser with the name of the compute node with `:8050`.
+For example, if I am logged into `gizmof13` when running the command above, then I can point my browser to `gizmof13:8050` to access the browser.

 ### Run Locally from Source